 NATURE OF THE PROCEEDING: On September 12, 1994, Chehalis Power Limited Partnership (Chehalis Power or Applicant) filed an application with the Washington State Energy Facility Site Evaluation Council (EFSEC or the Council) to site a 458 megawatt combined-cycle combustion turbine plant near Chehalis, Washington.
-The Council reviewed the application, held adjudicative hearings on the proposal, and issued Order No. 698 recommending approval of the proposal, on condition, to the Governor.
+The Council reviewed the application, held adjudicative hearings on the proposal, and entered Order No. 698 recommending approval of the proposal, on condition, to the Governor.
 Order No. 698 recommended that the Governor approve the project and sign the proposed Site Certification Agreement (SCA).

 On November 6, 1996, Governor Lowry remanded the Order and SCA to the Council for additional deliberations on the issues of the potential effects of the project on water quality and quantity.
-On December 9, 1996, the Council deliberated and voted to issue Order No. 705 recommending the Governor approve the proposal and SCA as modified by the Applicant.
+On December 9, 1996, the Council deliberated and voted to enter Order No. 705 recommending the Governor approve the proposal and SCA as modified by the Applicant.
 Governor Gary Locke approved and executed the SCA on March 4, 1997.

 Chehalis Power now seeks amendments to the SCA granted on March 4, 1997, for the siting, construction, operation and maintenance of the Chehalis Generation Facility (CGF).
 On January 10, 2000, Chehalis Power filed its amendment request with the Council.
-EFSEC conducted several prehearing conferences and public hearings on this matter, including a public information meeting pursuant to WAC 463-36-030, an adjudicative hearing pursuant to
+EFSEC conducted several prehearing conferences and public hearings on this matter, including a public information meeting pursuant to WAC 463-36-030, an adjudicative hearing pursuant to RCW 80.50.090(3), and a public hearing on the draft Prevention of Significant Deterioration (PSD) air permit.